RechieKho/rofl/README.md

 `double`.

 For arrays, they are same as C's array, in which the elements must have the same type.

-In the example, we see there are some arrays prefixed with some text, in this case, `Vector3`.
+Moreover, you can add type hint to the member using colon `:`.
 ```
-position = Vector3 200, 200, 200
+position : Vector3 = 200, 200, 200
 ```

 `Vector3` is a hint given to the C programmers to decide how to interpret